-The daily traffic volume on Barker Road is estimated about 7,500 vehicles.
-Due to the full development of the masterplan, Barker Road will carry approximately additional 10% vehicles, increasing the daily traffic volume to 8250 vehicles.
+Arup has measured the maximum total daily traffic volume along the eastern section of Barker Road at 7,413 vehicles.
+Due to the full development of the masterplan, Barker Road will carry approximately 200 additional vehicles per day (or approximately 3% increase).